An Excited Dark Matter Solution to the MeV Galactic Center Excesses: Introduction

 While $\beta^+$ decays of $^{26}$Al, $^{44}$Ti and $^{56}$Ni can account for a substantial fraction of the disk component \citep{Diehl:2005py,Prantzos:2010wi}, conventional astrophysical populations struggle to reproduce the bright, compact bulge emission \citep{Siegert_2023}.
 Stellar templates such as the nuclear stellar bulge or a boxy bulge can be tuned to match the observed morphology~\citep{Siegert:2021trw}, which has been interpreted as support for a stellar origin.
 However, magnetohydrodynamic simulations of Milky Way–like galaxies show that dark matter (DM)–baryon interactions can drive the DM distribution into a configuration that closely traces the stellar bulge and boxy bulge structure~\citep{Silk}.
 In such cases, template fits based solely on stellar tracers cannot reliably distinguish a purely stellar explanation from one in which DM contributes significantly.

-The DM interpretation of the 511\,keV line has therefore received sustained attention \citep{Boehm:2003bt,Vincent:2012an,DelaTorreLuque:2024fcc,DelaTorreLuque:2023cef,laTorreLuquePedro:2024est}.
-Simple $s$-wave annihilation scenarios, in which MeV-scale DM directly produces $e^+e^-$ pairs, are tightly constrained by CMB and Big Bang Nucleosynthesis \citep{Beacom:2005qv,Sizun:2007ds,Wilkinson:2016gsy,DelaTorreLuque:2024fcc}, disfavoring standard thermal MeV DM as the source of the positrons.
+The DM interpretation of the 511\,keV line has therefore received sustained attention \citep{Boehm:2003bt,Vincent:2012an,DelaTorreLuque:2024fcc,DelaTorreLuque:2023cef,laTorreLuquePedro:2024est,Nguyen:2025tkl}.
+Simple $s$-wave annihilation scenarios, in which MeV-scale DM directly produces $e^+e^-$ pairs, are tightly constrained by CMB and Big Bang Nucleosynthesis \citep{Beacom:2005qv,Sizun:2007ds,Wilkinson:2016gsy,DelaTorreLuque:2024fcc}, disfavoring standard thermal MeV DM as the source of the positrons (however, see Ref.~\citep{Aghaie:2025dgl} for an interesting possibility which evades current constraints and is able to reproduce the 511 keV observations).

 A particularly promising alternative is the \emph{Excited Dark Matter} (XDM) framework proposed in \citet{Finkbeiner:2007kk}.
 In this scenario, collisions between DM particles inelastically excite one particle to a slightly heavier state that decays back via a light mediator, producing an $e^+e^-$ pair.
 Because excitation requires a threshold in relative velocity, the positron production rate acquires an exponential dependence on the local velocity dispersion.
 As the halo velocity dispersion decreases with galactocentric radius, the upscattering rate is strongly suppressed outside the inner kiloparsec, yielding a bulge-peaked morphology that naturally declines toward the disk.
 Quantitative studies by \citet{Vincent:2012an} and \citet{Cappiello:2023qwl} showed that such XDM models can reproduce the INTEGRAL/SPI angular profile for TeV-scale DM masses, providing a markedly better fit than standard annihilating DM scenarios.